joelbrewster/NoteyMcNoteface/README.md

 ## Things to do
 TODO:
-- Fix up the spacing
-  - no heading = no create note

 - Get a longitude and latitude from ip

 - Get the weather from the latitude and longitude